shiltemann/presentations-old/2018-LIACS/PITCHME.md

 ### From genes to phenotype

-- Genes: DNA translated to RNA, RNA to protein,
+- Genes: DNA translated to RNA, RNA to protein
 - Proteins perform cell functions, control expression of other genes, etc
 - Disease often result of mutations in gene sequence/expression